Negotiated Consensus

 Unlike Yelp, the “AR” in STAR stands for “Automatic Runoff”.
 After the preference scoring round, the top-two highest scorers are compared in an instant-runoff re-using earlier preference scores, winning points for every head-to-head ballot with a higher preference.
 The head-to-head winner is elected.

 Since all preferences are combined before candidates are compared, every vote counts and there are no exhausted ballots in the scoring stage.
-However, if you did not indicate a relative head-to-head score for the eventual runoff candidates, or scored them identically, your ballot had no effect in the runoff.
+However, if you did not indicate a relative head-to-head score for the eventual runoff candidates, or scored them identically, your ballot has no effect in the runoff.
 So effectively an exhausted ballot.

 In STAR, voters assign preferences from 5 to 1 to each candidate, and thus each step in preference is downgraded by 20% when preferences are averaged.
 But why 20% and uniform steps, except for mathematical ease?
 Depending on the degrading factors between levels, different candidates can win.